Using this website

 [[VIMEO:176602346@1m30s]] (Start at 1min 30secs)

-Note the slightly different format for Youtube and Vimeo.
+Note the slightly different format for Vimeo.

 Embedded Soundcloud players do not accept start times.